 SAM's case table is a layer or an umbrella for services provided a client.
 The case will describe the service and includes tasks to carry forth this service.
 The case is also the container for sub-processes.

 These primary fields define a case for your clients.

-Case Program / Type - defines the program a client is in.
+Case Program / Type - client's program.
 The programs you identified will be added here.

-Case Stage - defines a step or task in a client's transition through a program.
+Case Stage - a step or task in a client's transition through a program.

 These are separate fields for families, children, birth families and foster families.